Mental Health and Impaired Driving Working Group

 Erin Inman

-Director, National Traffic Law Center, National District Attorneys Association
+National District Attorneys Association (NDAA)

 Dr. Sarah Nelson